u8cat/ml-divgen/README.md

 - Each generation is a dictionary with the following keys:
   - "prompt": str the prompt used to generate the text
   - "story": str human written story conditioned on the prompt
-  - "generated_logits": torch.tensor size(50,50304) [@Bale, please briefly describe how you generate the logits]
+  - "generated_logits": torch.tensor size(51,50304).
+Each column vector corresponds to the next-token logit distribution of the last position in the prompt tokens and the first 50 positions in the story tokens.
+For instance, the 10th column in this matrix corresponds to the next token that succeeds the prompt and the first 9 tokens in the story.

 ### Updates and Acknowledgements
-* 2025-04-19: Thx Bale for generating logits and beautifully written code for plots.
+* 2025-04-19: Thx Bale for generating logits and beautifully written code for plots (Bale: in colab with copilot XD).